makeitsoDIY/makeitsoDIY.github.io/_posts/2017-12-13-build-PiCaSU-update.md

 ---
 layout: post
-title: The PiCaSU - update on the build
+title: The PiCaSU - updates on the build
 ---

 ## Good morning, reality!
 Thanks!
 Fu** you, too!